Nishijin

 Nishijin (西陣) is a district in Kyoto spanning from Kamigyō ward to Kita ward.
-Though it is well-known as a district, there is no administractive area called "Nishijin".
+Though it is well known as a district, there is no administrative area called "Nishijin".
 Nishijin is notable for its textile production, and is the birthplace of nishijin-ori, a high-quality, well-known silk brocade fabric, woven with colourful silk yarn and gilt or silver paper strips.

 History

 In Kyoto, the textile production industry has existed since the 5th century, and it is said that weaving craftsmen gathered in Kuromon Kamichōja-machi (located around the southernmost portion of the modern Nishijin district) in the Heian period.